A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Introduction

+The folllowing remarks clarify better our contributions.
+First, it is known that for general nonsmooth, nonconvex problems, answering to the question of whether a descent direction exists from a point is NP-hard \cite{Nes:13}.
+However, for nonconvex problems with composite structure (i.e., the objective function formed as a sum of two terms, one is smooth and another is simple and convex) Nesterov proves for some first-order schemes convergence to a point from which there is no descent direction \cite{Nes:13} (see also \cite{cartis:2020} for a similar result on problems with smooth objective and simple constraints). \textit{In this paper, we derive global convergence results (including convergence rates) for GHOM to a point from which there is no descent direction for general nonconvex problems.
+The only condition we require is that the objective function admits a higher-order surrogate (see Definition \ref{def:sur}).}

-Besides providing a \textit{unifying framework} for the design and analysis of higher-order majorization-minimization methods, in special cases, where complexity bounds are known for some particular higher-order tensor algorithms, our convergence results recover the existing bounds.
-More precisely, our convergence results recover for $p=1$ the convergence bounds for the (proximal) gradient \cite{Mai:15,AttBol:09,RazHon:13} and Gauss-Newton \cite{DruPaq:19, Pau:16} type algorithms from the literature.
-For $p>1$ and convex composite objective functions (see Example \ref{expl:5}), we recover the global convergence results from \cite{Nes:19Inxt} and the local convergence rates from \cite{DoiNes:2019}.
-For $p>1$ and nonconvex unconstrained optimization problems (see Example \ref{expl:4}), we recover the convergence results from \cite{BriGar:17,cartis2017} and for problems with simple constraints we obtain similar rates as in \cite{cartis:2020}.
-However, for other examples (such as, Examples \ref{expl:8}, \ref{expl:6}, in the convex case; Examples \ref{expl:8}, \ref{expl:5}, \ref{expl:6} and the second part of \ref{expl:7}, in the nonconvex case) our convergence results seem to be new.
-In fact our unifying algorithmic framework is inspired in part by the recent work on higher-order Taylor-based methods for convex optimization \cite{Nes:19, Nes:19Inxt}, but it yields a more general update rule and is also appropriate for nonconvex optimization.
-Note that there is a major difference between the Taylor expansion and the model approximation based on a general majorization-minimization framework.
-Taylor expansion is unique.
-Conversely, majorization-minimization approach may admit many upper bound models for a given objective function and every model leads to a different optimization method.
-Another major difference between our approach and the existing works such as \cite{AttBol:09, BriGar:17, DruPaq:19, Nes:19, Nes:19Inxt, cartis2017,cartis:2020} is that we assume Lipschitz continuity of the $p$ derivative of the error function, while the other papers assume directly the Lipschitz continuity of the $p$ derivative of the objective function.
-Hence, our convergence proofs are very different from the existing works.
+Second, besides providing a \textit{unifying framework} for the design and analysis of higher-order majorization-minimization methods, in special cases, where complexity bounds are known for some particular higher-order algorithms, our convergence results recover the existing bounds.
+E.g., our rates recover for $p=1$ the convergence bounds for the (proximal) gradient \cite{Mai:15,AttBol:09,RazHon:13} and Gauss-Newton \cite{DruPaq:19, Pau:16} type algorithms from the literature.
+For $p>1$ and convex composite objective functions (see Example \ref{expl:5}), we recover the sublinear convergence results from \cite{Nes:19Inxt} and the local superlinear convergence rates from \cite{DoiNes:2019}.
+For $p>1$ and nonconvex unconstrained optimization problems (see Example \ref{expl:4}), we recover the convergence results from \cite{BriGar:17,cartis2017} and for smooth problems with simple constraints we obtain similar rates as in \cite{cartis:2020}. \textit{However, for other examples (such as, Examples \ref{expl:88}, \ref{expl:6}, in the convex case; Examples \ref{expl:8}, \ref{expl:88}, \ref{expl:5}, \ref{expl:888} and \ref{expl:6} in the nonconvex case) our convergence results seem to be new}.